 I receive no help or treatment, I am not a ‘patient’, why do you use that term?

-There is a poor understanding of the illness amongst medical professionals which often means diagnosis can take a long time and people are frequently misdiagnosed, furthermore a diagnosis often means you receive poor treatment or none at all.
-However the foundation believes that everyone should be classed as a patient as they still have needs and the right to be receiving appropriate support.
+There is a poor understanding of the illness amongst medical professionals which means diagnosis can take a long time and people are frequently misdiagnosed, furthermore an ME diagnosis often means you will receive poor or even no treatment.
+The foundation believes every ME sufferer should be classed as a patient as they still have needs and the right to be receiving appropriate support.

-There are ME charities that already provide us with support, why do we need another one, why can’t you work with the ones we have?
+There are ME charities already providing support, why do we need another one, why can’t you work with the ones we have?

-Progress in biomedical research has been very poor, the political and social factors involved in advocacy are often ignored or poorly managed. (see ‘how have other charities let patients down?’)
+Progress in biomedical research has been extremely slow and the political and social factors involved in advocacy are often ignored or poorly managed. (see ‘how have other charities let patients down?’)

-The Foundation can be a truly independent organisation that puts patients interest’s first because it is not tied to group agreements, or political influence.
-The Foundation is set up and run by patients who understand and appreciate the challenges that are faced and the urgency for change.
+The Foundation can be a truly independent organisation putting patients’ interests first because it is not tied to group agreements, or political influence.
+The Foundation is established and run by patients who understand and appreciate the challenges faced and the necessity and urgency for change.

-The Foundation is committed to collaboration and working with others where there is an opportunity to enhance the message or produce work that forwards the interest of patients without compromising our values of integrity, transparency, clarity, reliability and competency.
+The Foundation is committed to collaboration and working with others where there is an opportunity to enhance the message or produce work forwarding patient interest without compromising our values of integrity, transparency, clarity, reliability and competency.

 Shouldn’t we wait for a biomarker to start to demand appropriate treatment?

-There is already plenty of evidence to support the biomedical basis for ME with over 9,000 research papers detailing various differences between patients and controls and the recent statement by the Institute of Medicine that ‘ ME/CFS is a serious, chronic, complex, systemic disease that often can profoundly affect the lives of patients.’
-There are many other illnesses that are treated appropriately without biomarkers such as Parkinsons and Multiple Sclerosis (both of which rely on clinical examination), there is no good reason that ME couldn’t be also.
-There is a lack of urgency from all agents involved in delivering better outcomes for patients and our job is to make them realise that patients wellbeing and quality of life could be improved immediately, waiting for a biomarker that may not happen for years is too long to wait especially whilst patients are currently subjected to appalling treatment and abuse.
+There is a plethora of evidence supporting the biomedical basis for ME with over 9,000 research papers detailing various differences between patients and healthy controls, something supported by the US Institute of Medicine – ‘ ME/CFS is a serious, chronic, complex, systemic disease that often can profoundly affect the lives of patients.’
+There are several serious illnesses treated appropriately without biomarkers, including Parkinson’s disease and multiple sclerosis (both of which rely on clinical examination), there is no reason that ME couldn’t be treated in a similar fashion.
+There is a lack of urgency from all agents involved in delivering better outcomes for ME patients and we aim to make them realise that patient wellbeing and quality of life could be improved immediately, waiting for an ME-specific biomarker that may not be discovered for years is impractical and unnecessary especially while patients are currently being subjected to appalling treatment and abuse.

 The biopsychosocial approach is helpful for some, why are you so against it?

-We reject the biopsychosocial model of the illness and the willingness of some to recommend these treatments to ME patients since there is no evidence to support it.
-It shows a lack of understanding for the severity of the illness and by taking an uncompromising approach we can address the needs of very ill people’s lives.
-There is no reason why a patient who would like psychological help cannot ask for it, but there is a serious block in patients receiving appropriate care for what is a seriously debilitating illness.
-We understand that supportive psychological help can be useful for coming to terms with a chronic illness but the cognitive behavioural therapy used in ME is co-ercive and used to address the false illness beliefs and exercise avoidance in the biopsychosocial model a robust critique of the cognitive behavioural model can be found here.
-This is dangerous and encourages patients to push through symptoms which results in a reduction of physical and cognitive ability.
+We reject the biopsychosocial (BPS) model of the illness and the willingness of some ME charities to recommend BPS treatments to ME patients as there is limited evidence to support it while its main therapies for ME patients, cognitive behavioural therapy (CBT) and graded exercise therapy (GET), have caused serious harms in many patients.
+Fundamentally, the BPS model reveals a profound lack of understanding of ME by its proponents, and its promotion over the past three decades has inhibited biomedical research while stigmatising patients.
+By adopting such an uncompromising approach, we can better address the needs of a severely ill patient population.
+There is nothing to prevent a patient seeking psychological help if required, but such psychologically-based therapies can present a serious barrier to patients receiving appropriate care for this debilitating disease.
+We appreciate that supportive psychological help can be useful for coming to terms with chronic illness but the form of CBT practised in ME is coercive and used to address the supposed false illness beliefs and exercise avoidance proposed by the BPS model: a robust critique of the cognitive behavioural model can be found here.
+This is potentially dangerous, encouraging patients to push through symptoms, often resulting in reduced, sometimes severely reduced, physical and cognitive ability.

 Why is there so much controversy about clinical definitions?

-Until 1991, ME was defined according to the Ramsay definition and known as a biological illness.
-However, when the Oxford criteria was introduced it broadened the illness (with out sufficient evidence to support it) to anyone with fatigue for 6 months or more.
-This means that patients without ME but who have other fatiguing conditions can be included and misdiagnosed such as those with depression.
-Not only is this a problem clinically for physicians and patients it is also a problem for researchers investigating the abnormalities of ME.
-When criteria is not accurate, the research produced is not as reliable and cannot be compared or replicated as easily.
-The conflation of fatigue with ME was a successful attempt by those that support the BPS model of illness to confuse the situation and muddy the waters so they could push their agenda.
-They have now confused so many people that scientists are using different criteria and patients and the public are left confused as to what ME is. (see why the ICC Criteria for more information)
+Until 1991, ME was defined according to the Ramsay definition and accepted as a biological (neurological) Disease.
+Following introduction of the Oxford criteria its definition was broadened (evidence for introducing new diagnostic criteria was lacking) to anyone suffering fatigue for 6 months or more.
+Multiple conditions include fatigue as a symptom, e.g. depression, resulting in patients with such illnesses finding themselves erroneously with an ME, or more likely CFS (the favoured terminology for the illness from the late 1980s) diagnosis.
+This is problematic for physicians and patients, and biomedical researchers investigating ME.
+When the diagnostic criteria is inaccurate, leading to patients with other conditions being included in clinical trials of ME patients, any research produced will be unreliable and cannot be compared or replicated easily.
+The conflation of fatigue with ME was a successful attempt by proponents of the BPS model to confuse the situation and muddy the waters so they could promote their agenda.
+This has resulted in scientists researching ME using different diagnostic criteria, while both patients and the public are left confused as to what ME is (see why the ICC Criteria for more information).

 How has the insurance industry affected how ME is treated?

-In 1994 Peter Lilley, the Secretary of State for Social Security hired John LaCascio from US Insurance firm UNUM (a company eventually convicted of fraudulent conduct in 2003resulting in a multimillion dollar settlement and the re-opening of 250,000 claims) to advise on ‘claims management’.
-A working group was set up which also included Prof Mansel Aylward who was the chief medical officer at the Department for Work and Pensions (DWP) and with who LaCascio authored a paper on the problems with work assessments for pyschosomatic conditions that recommends a reduced role of doctors in assessing patients .
-Their aim was to reduce benefit payments by introducing a more stringent work test and training doctors in UNUM’s aggressive methods of claims management.
-They targeted specific illnesses and ME was one that Professors Simon Wessely and Michael Sharpe were trying to reclassify as a psychological illness which would save the industry millions.
-Aylward, Sharpe and Wessely and professor White all proponents of the biopsychosocial model of illness attended meetings in Woodstock, Oxford on the topic ‘Malingering and Illness Deception’ and all became authors or steering committee members for the PACE trial, the only medical trial to be part funded by the DWP.
-The discredited PACE trial is used as evidence for using the biopsychosocial to reduce benefit payments and insurance costs and is used to support ensuring patients take CBT/GET as a condition of further support.
-More information on how the insurance industry has influenced welfare reform can be found in this publication by Mo Stewart, here by Kitty Jones and here by Jonathan Rutherford and here by George Faulkner.
+In 1994 Peter Lilley, the Secretary of State for Social Security hired John LaCascio from US Insurance firm UNUM (a company convicted of fraudulent conduct in 2003 resulting in a multimillion dollar settlement and the re-opening of 250,000 insurance claims) to advise on ‘claims management’.
+A working group was established which included Prof Mansel Aylward, the chief medical officer at the Department for Work and Pensions (DWP) with whom LaCascio authored a paper on the problems with work assessments for pyschosomatic conditions that recommended a reduced role for medical doctors in assessing patients.
+They aimed to reduce benefit payments by introducing a more stringent work test and training doctors in UNUM’s aggressive methods of claims management.
+They targeted specific illnesses, particularly ME, a disease that Professors of psychiatry Sir Simon Wessely and Michael Sharpe were attempting to reclassify as a psychological illness, something that would save the medical insurance industry millions in insurance payouts.
+Aylward, Sharpe, Wessely and professor Peter White (another professor of psychiatry), all zealous proponents of the BPS illness model, attended meetings in Woodstock, Oxford on the topic ‘Malingering and Illness Deception’.
+Subsequently, they would all became authors or steering committee members for the PACE trial, the only medical trial to be part-funded by the Department for Work and Pensions (DWP).
+The now discredited PACE trial was used as evidence for utilising the BPS model to reduce benefit and medical insurance payments for the sick and disabled, it has also been use to pressurise ME patients into undergoing CBT and/or GET as a condition for further support.
+More information on how the insurance industry has influenced welfare reform can be found in this publication by Mo Stewart, here by Kitty Jones, here by Jonathan Rutherford and here by George Faulkner.